 Health policy experts

-Kominski is director of the UCLA Center for Health Policy Research and professor of public health.
+Kominski is a senior fellow at the UCLA Center for Health Policy Research and professor of public health.
 Kominski is an expert on the financial impact of alternative approaches to health care, the Affordable Care Act and health care reform.

 Peterson is a professor of public policy and political science, specializes in the interactions among the presidency, Congress and interest groups, with an emphasis on health care policy.